coveo/ui-kit/packages/atomic/README.md

 ### Stencil decorators

-To build custom Atomic components, it is highly recommended to use the same toolchain that we used, [Stencil](https://stenciljs.com/).
+When building custom Atomic components, it's highly recommended that you use the same toolchain used to develop the components in the Atomic library, [Stencil](https://stenciljs.com/).
 We provide decorators which are used internally with most of our components.

 ## InitializeBindings & BindStateToController decorators

-`InitializeBindings` is an utility that automatically fetches the `bindings` from the parent `atomic-search-interface` or `atomic-external` component.
+`InitializeBindings` is a utility that automatically fetches the `bindings` from the parent `atomic-search-interface` or `atomic-external` component.
 This decorator has to be applied a property named `bindings`.

-_Important_ In order for a component using this decorator to render properly, it should have an internal state bound to one of the property from `bindings`.
-This is possible by using the `BindStateToController`decorator along with a `State` decorator.
+_Important_ In order for a component using this decorator to render properly, it should have an internal state bound to one of the properties from `bindings`.
+This is possible by using the `BindStateToController` decorator along with a `State` decorator.

 Here is a complete example: